TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 26/1 Samuel 26.3.md

 ---

-And Saul encamped in the hill of Hachilah, which is before the desert, by the way.
-But David abode in the wilderness, and he saw that Saul came after him into the wilderness.
+Saul encamped in the hill of Hachilah, which is before the desert, by the way.
+But David stayed in the wilderness, and he saw that Saul came after him into the wilderness.